 Non-Verbal Communication Negotiation Strategies

 Did you know Non-Verbal Communication is 12.5x more powerful than communicating verbally?
-Check out our tips below to incorporate non-verbal body language techniques into your next negotiation.
+Check out our tips below to incorporate non-verbal body language techniques into your next negotiation, examples of body language nonverbal communication include:

 William Shakespeare probably wasn’t referring to sales, but “The eyes are the windows of the soul.” is a perfect example of why non-verbal communication is so vital for negotiations.
 You see, when you avoid eye-contact, it can imply that you’re evasive or dishonest – even if you’re not!
 So maintaining consistent eye-contact is crucial to keep your prospect at ease, develop a rapport and build trust.